-Through FY2020, SCCHA has housed 644 individuals and families in PBV units through the CHDR program.
-An additional 497 vouchers have been awarded and are in the construction pipeline.
+Through FY2021, SCCHA has housed 707 individuals and families in PBV units through the CHDR program.
+An additional 598 vouchers have been awarded and are in the construction pipeline.
 SCCHA has exceeded the benchmarks for HC#5 and HC#7 through the use of tenant-based and project based CHDR vouchers.
 Occupancy of CHDR-PBV units is restricted to individuals and families referred for the unit from the CHDR program, so vacant units will continue to assist CHDR participants.

-Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-HC #3: Decrease in Wait List Tim e Average applicant time on wait list in months (decrease).
-87 0 0 Yes HC #5: Increase in Resident Mob ility · Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
-0 800 (with an annual 3% attrition rate) 1344 Yes HC #7: Households Assisted by S ervices tha nt Increase Housing g Choice Number of households receiving services aimed to increase housing choice (increase).
-0 800 once fully leased up (with an annual 3% attrition rate) 1344 Yes
+Activity 2009-5: Exploring New Housing Opportunities for the Chronically Homeless Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
+0 800 (with an annual 3% attrition rate) 1,538 Yes HC #7: Households Assisted by S Services tha nt Increase Housing g Choice Number of households receiving services aimed to increase housing choice (increase).
+0 800 once fully leased up (with an annual 3% attrition rate) 1,538 Yes